-The Business Travel Association believes travel management companies (TMCs) can play a pivotal role in the future of supporting female travelers - could they introduce ways that help filter female-friendly accommodation and transport options or even create features within booking tools, for example?
+The Business Travel Association believes travel management companies (TMCs) can play a pivotal role in the future of supporting female travelers - could they introduce ways that help filter female-friendly accommodations and transport options or even create features within booking tools, for example?

 A TMC should already have vetted accommodation for safety features, from double-locking doors to safe parking.
-And, as Reed & Mackay Implant Manager/ Client Lead James Darney explains in our previous Thought Leadership on how to better support LGBTQ+ travellers, the role of a TMC is also to look beyond the hotel itself during recces and consider the safety of area in which it's located.
+And, as Reed & Mackay Implant Manager/Client Lead James Darney explains in our previous Thought Leadership on how to better support LGBTQ+ travelers, the role of a TMC is also to look beyond the hotel itself during hotel site visits and consider the safety of area in which a hotel is located.